What Affects Vaginal pH and How Do You Restore It?

 But what are the symptoms of vaginal pH imbalance and what remedies are available to reduce them?
 The vagina is its own ecosystem.
 In this article, we'll go over external elements that may disrupt it and a few suggestions on how to balance vaginal pH.

-Keep in mind that we are not doctors.
-The following is intended as educational.
+Disclaimer: Keep in mind that we are not doctors.
+The following is intended as informational.
 It is not medical advice.
 If you would like medical advice on a personal condition, please speak with your doctor.

 What Is a Healthy or Normal Vaginal ph?